 - It reduces the perception of range anxiety, a major barrier to EV adoption

 - Community members will be gracious for the improved air quality and health benefits as employees ditch their gas-guzzlers and switch to zero tailpipe emission EVs

 - Businesses who switch their fleet to EVs will reduce their bottom-line as fuel expenses become a thing of the past

-To learn more about workplace charging and how it can benefit your business check out the resources below!
-If you have any questions regarding workplace charging policies or installation please give our coalition a call!
+To learn more about workplace charging and how it can benefit your business check out the resource below!
+If you have any questions regarding workplace charging policies or installation please contact us!

 US Department of Energy Workplace Charging Challenge – http://energy.gov/eere/vehicles/ev-everywhere-workplace-charging-challenge